-In the 2017/18 school academic year, 291 Penalty Charge Notices were issued via the Camera Car to vehicles in contravention of restrictions outside of schools.
-A further 163 Penalty Charge Notices were issued to vehicles in contravention of bus stops/stands.
+In the 2018/19 financial year, 159 Penalty Charge Notices were issued via the Camera Car to vehicles in contravention of restrictions outside of schools.
+A further 183 Penalty Charge Notices were issued to vehicles in contravention of bus stops/stands.
+These Penalty Charge Notices are included within the figures above.